 4. Reference current research.
 As a general rule, references should reflect work published within the past decade.
 Older references to seminal research or that demonstrate an extensive research history can be included but should be used sparingly.
 In addition, strong references come from research journals.
 As such, the majority of references used within a manuscript should not come from textbooks or research-to-practice journals.

-5. Are masked (i.e., “blinded”).
-An important aspect of the double-blind, peer-review process is that reviewers do not know the identity of authors and visa versa.
+5. Are masked (i.e., “anonymized”).
+An important aspect of the double-anonymize, peer-review process is that reviewers do not know the identity of authors and visa versa.
 For TIA, authors should properly cite and reference their own work but should not use phrases such as “In our previous work (Smith, 2011), we presented…,” which identifies the author.
 Such work should be referred to in the third person, e.g., “Previously Smith (2011) presented…”.

 6. Reflect original work.
 If manuscripts include several tables or figures that have been published elsewhere, their inclusion within the manuscript may reflect a redundancy in the literature—consider their inclusion carefully.
 Authors who wish to use material for which they do not own the copyright must obtain written permission from the copyright holder.